Critikid Logo

 Gali Fakta

 Gali Fakta is a free, 5-minute media literacy game inspired by WhatsApp.
-It is designed for an Indonesian audience, but can be used by kids (and adults!) from around the world.
+It was designed for an Indonesian audience, but can be used by kids (and adults!) from around the world.
 A study of 1006 participants showed that people who played the game were significantly more inclined to perceive false headlines as less accurate and were less likely to share them.

 Media Masters Rock